Line C (Rome Metro)

-The first section, between Monte Compatri-Pantano and Parco di Centocelle, opened on 9 November 2014.
-The second, from Parco di Centocelle to Lodi, opened on 29 June 2015.
-The third, from Lodi to San Giovanni, opened on 12 May 2018.
-The line reuses parts of the old Rome-Pantano railway, a light railway that is the last remaining part of the Rome-Fiuggi railway.
+The network opened in four successive phases: the first section between Monte Compatri-Pantano and Parco di Centocelle debuted on 9 November 2014; the second run to Lodi followed on 29 June 2015; the third section to San Giovanni opened on 12 May 2018; and the central section extending to Porta Metronia and Colosseo opened to the public on 16 December 2025.
+The line reuses portions of the former Rome-Pantano railway, a historic light rail corridor that represented the final remaining segment of the wider Rome–Fiuggi–Alatri–Frosinone railway.

-Construction
+History

-Archeological investigations began in August 2006, before the first construction sites opened in March 2007 on Piazza Roberto Malatesta, to construct Malatesta station.
-The Lodi station followed one month later.
+Archaeological investigations began in August 2006, followed by the deployment of the first active surface construction sites in March 2007 at Piazza Roberto Malatesta to build Malatesta station.
+Excavation work at Lodi station commenced one month later.